 Fits based on 3 concentration points

-For Cas 12 we do not have the intensity measurements for all the different concentrations, only the ΔABA value for every configuration.
+For Cas 12 we do not have the intensity measurements for all the different concentrations, only the ΔABA value for every target sequence.
 Therefore we could not check which concentration points we needed to use for Cas12.
 Since using them all just takes too much time, we decided to try the same points as we used for Cas9.
 However, we discovered that these points are not sufficient to describe the data, since the parameters that we get out of the fit do give different plots for calculating the ABA with 3 or 8 concentration points, as can be seen in Figure 15.
 Therefore we now know that the concentrations differ at which the dynamics of different Cas proteins is measurable.
 So you do need to measure and fit on all concentrations if you move to a new type of Cas protein.